In Hope Stories

 I don’t remember much about being ill as a young child.
 It’s strange because while I don’t want to be able to remember it, it was a huge chapter of my life and I feel like I should at least have some memory of it.
 I’ve struggled with that concept at times.
 My first memory is of meeting my little sister Anna for the first time in hospital after she was born.
 She arrived in 2007, just after I’d been ill with my brain tumour.
 My mum was heavily pregnant when I was diagnosed and so she and my dad went through an incredibly tumultuous time.

 It all started soon after I turned two-and-a-half in 2007, when my parents noticed that I would sometimes look a bit vacant.
 They weren’t unduly worried but they mentioned it to our family doctor, who suggested it could be a form of epilepsy and she referred us to a specialist.

-Over the next few weeks, Maisie began to have seizures, during which she would shake and appear to lose control.
-The hospital told us that Maisie’s condition was not urgent and we would be seen by a specialist in three months.
+“Over the next few weeks, I began to have seizures, during which I would shake and appear to lose control.
+The hospital told my parents that my condition wasn’t urgent and we would have to wait three months for a referral.”

 My parents’ instinct told them that something was more seriously wrong, so they pleaded for me to be seen sooner.
 We lived in London at the time and a neurologist at St George’s Hospital saw me a few weeks later.
 I was diagnosed with a common form of epilepsy and given medication for the seizures.
 It was a relief for my mum and dad.
 I had a non-life-threatening diagnosis and they were told that it could be treated.
 They were given leaflets and information about the condition and went away feeling better.
 Fortunately, the neurologist also suggested that I had a routine MRI scan (which is not always the case).

 “My parents took me to the appointment on a Monday morning in June, expecting to be home by lunchtime.
 That afternoon, however, I was admitted to a children’s neurology ward, after the scan revealed a brain tumour.”